 Two generic introductory activities to develop children's awareness and understanding of sustainability.

-Five case studies from companies with a strong reputation in sustainability.
+Eight case studies from companies with a strong reputation in sustainability.

 Children carry out a survey to ascertain their thoughts about sustainability as well as their understanding of the impact of their own behaviour in actively bringing about change.
 They are encouraged to involve their families in the survey.